 It may be useful to discuss the pros and cons of different campsites and their selection with candidates before travelling to the chosen site/s.
-It may even be possible to visit more than one campsite location during the assessment to compare and contrast usage and management -eg: a fully appointed commercial campsite vs a farmer's field with little or no facilities.
-The qualification, and hence the assessment, does not include any element of expeditioning.
+It may even be possible to visit more than one campsite location during the assessment to compare and contrast usage and management e.g. a fully appointed commercial campsite vs a farmer's field with little or no facilities.
+The qualification does not include expeditioning, though more remote wild country sites can used with appropriate candidates.